Startup opportunity discovery

 The patterns shaping demand, competition, and category timing.

-Pain surfaces before budget is formalized
+Pain shows up before budget is neatly labeled

-Switching intent is stronger than trend chatter
+Switching intent beats generic trend chatter

-Competitor weakness sharpens the wedge
+Competitor weakness sharpens the commercial angle

 Founder insights